 In this post, we look at browse abandonment, how it affects ecommerce sites, and what you can do about it.
-When a visitor lands on your website, views product or category pages, but leaves without adding any items to their cart, this is what we call browse abandonment
+When a visitor lands on your website, views an ecommerce product page or category pages, but leaves without adding any items to their cart, this is what we call browse abandonment.

 It’s a significant challenge for ecommerce websites with the latest stats from Smart Insights – showing that the average ‘add to cart’ rate online is under 10%.